zhullyb/monyhar/monyhar/docs/design/sandbox_faq.md

 ### This is very neat.
 Can I use the sandbox in my own programs?

 Yes.
-The sandbox does not have any hard dependencies on the Chromium browser and was designed to be used with other Internet-facing applications.
+The sandbox does not have any hard dependencies on the Monyhar browser and was designed to be used with other Internet-facing applications.
 The main hurdle is that you have to split your application into at least two interacting processes.
 One of the processes is privileged and does I/O and interacts with